emptylambda/BLT/README.md

   Boogie language at the moment, but we are working on the extension of BLT to further support the full language.

-- BLT is also a translation scheme. to appear!

-- Finally, BLT is a papper.
-(Under submission)

 ### Try out BLT
 - [OSX Binary](https://github.com/emptylambda/BLT/raw/bdad4168d8868ca87a7ccb92a69d345e1b8af14c/bin/BLT_osx_alpha)